Zofware/www.simplesportscaster.com/docs/_projects/2020-11-14-rugged-tablet.md

 ### Battery Switchbox

 The battery switchbox makes it easy to toggle between the two external Dell batteries without having to move power plugs around.
-The switchbox also has a third (middle) position that makes it possible to charge both external batteries and the tablets internal batteries with just one power supply.
+The switchbox also has a third (middle) position that makes it possible to charge both external batteries and the tablet's internal batteries with just one power supply.

 Start with the 1591MSBK plastic box and cut holes in the lid so you can mount the switch as far to one end of the box as possible.
 We used black nylon nuts and bolts to secure the switch to the lid.